 Hopefully I can arm you with some great knowledge and prompt you to be more conscientious about your food choices… Follow my wife’s blog and you are half way there!
 Keep in mind that training is only 25% of the battle, the other 75% is what you stick in your ‘pie hole’…

-Basic Macro-Nutrients/Substrates and their connection with one another through Insulin…
+Basic Substrates and their connection with one another through Insulin…

 Insulin…

 Insulin is a hormone that is secreted by the Pancreas and is responsible for storing everything we consume in it’s respective place (unfortunately, this little hormone loves to take fat to your hips, bum, belly and thighs most of all).
-Insulin is only present in large quantities when we consume sugar (carbohydrates), yet this is dependant on the type of carbohydrate, it’s glycemic index and load.
-When carbohydrates (explained later) are consumed and broken down into sugar, Insulin is sent from it’s ‘Taxi Rank’ at the Pancreas, picks up all the Macro’s (Protein, Fat and Sugars), takes Protein to the muscles for repair and growth, takes Fats to the fat cells to make us a little tubbier, and takes Sugar to the muscles and liver to be stored as energy.
+Insulin is only present in large quantities when we consume sugar (carbohydrates).
+When carbohydrates (explained later) are consumed and broken down into sugar, Insulin is sent from it’s ‘Taxi Rank’ at the Pancreas, picks up all the Substrates (Protein, Fat and Sugars), takes Protein to the muscles for repair and growth, takes Fats to the fat cells to make us a little tubbier, and takes Sugar to the muscles and liver to be stored as energy.

 Sugar (carbohydrate) is the only substrate that will trigger an insulin release.
 If no sugar (carbohydrate) is consumed, Insulin response will be limited and therefore fat storage is reduced… Your goal is to drastically reduce and stabilise Insulin release as it also causes the Liver to produce Triglycerides!
 Read more about breaking the sugar addiction here